dhimankamal/dhimankamal/README.md

 Frontend Developer
 ------------------

-Currently, I work at Ellocent Labs as a frontend developer.
+Currently working as a freelancer..
 I have done my graduation in Computer Science .
-Now I have 3 years of experience in Web development
+Now I have 4 years of experience in Web development

 * 🌍  I'm based in India
 * ✉️  You can contact me at [contact@itskamal.dev](mailto:contact@itskamal.dev)